butthx/duckbot/readme.md

 `SPAMWATCH_TOKEN` : Api key from spam watch.
 `OCR_API` : OCR space api key.
 `ERROR_LOG` : Channel/Groups/ID to report error.
+`WEBHOOK` : _opsional_.
+If you add it to the .env file then the bot will run in webhook mode.
+Otherwise it will run in polling mode. `WEBHOOK : true`.
+Notes : All value from `WEBHOOK` env will be `true`.

 ## Contribution
 You can submit a pull request or an opened issue.